afzalhussein/client/README.md

-# Getting Started with Create React App
+# Checkout 51 Client

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a React frontend for the Checkout 51 offers app.

 ## Available Scripts